freenas/freenas-docs/userguide/system.rst

 device fails, the system still has a copy of the boot file system and can be configured to boot from the remaining device in the mirror.

-.. note:: When adding another boot device, it must be the same size (or larger) as the existing boot device.
-Different models of USB devices which advertise the same size may not necessarily be the same size.
-For this reason, it is recommended to use the same model of USB drive.
+.. note:: When adding another boot device for a mirror, the new device must have at least the same capacity as the existing boot device.
+   Larger capacity devices can be added, but the mirror will only have the capacity of the smallest device.
+Different models of devices which advertise the same nominal size are not necessarily the same actual size.
+For this reason, adding another of the same model of boot device is recommended.

 In the example shown in
 :numref:`Figure %s <mirror_boot_dev_fig>`,